space-wizards/docs/src/en/general-development/setup/howdoicode.md

 The videos are so-so (skimming over terms like "variable", "string", and "interpolation"), but the tutorials themselves are solid.
 If you prefer interactive written tutorials over watching videos, they're completable in your web browser [here](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/tutorials/hello-world).

 **Microsoft's various C# guides**
-For those who already have some experience (read: knows what "modern, object-oriented, and type-safe programming language" is, since that's the first line), the [getting started guide](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/) gives some basic examples on how to use C# and shows how to use visual studio for writing C#.
+For those who already have some experience (read: knows what "modern, object-oriented, and type-safe programming language" is, since that's the first line), the [getting started guide](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/) gives some basic examples on how to use C# and shows how to use Visual Studio for writing C#.
 The [programming guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) gives more specific examples of C# language features.

 **[Learn C# in Y minutes](https://learnxinyminutes.com/docs/csharp/)** Reference sheet presented through a massive C# file.
 Again, this is more useful for those who already understand how to program and just need a quick reference for what the syntax is.